 inward Judaism

-LORD, thank you for blessing all believers with your grace.
-Thank you for the Judaism that counts, the praise that you give to all those who believe your gospel.
+Lord, thank you for blessing all believers with your grace.
+Thank you for the inward Judaism that matters—the praise you give to all who believe your gospel.

 About Jefferson Vann